SimonGideon/OOP-school-library/README.md

 > Describe your project in 1 or 2 sentences.

-In this project, you will start building your school library app.
-In this initial step, you will implement the classes to represent students and teachers.
+In this project, you will start building your school library app - Book Rental Module, you can add a student or teacher who can rent a book.

 ## 🛠 Built With <a name="built-with"></a>